MicrosoftEdge/MSEdgeExplainers/GamepadHapticsActuatorTriggerRumble/explainer.md

 Also, it is possible to activate the feedback only for one trigger by omitting the other one.

+## Privacy Considerations

+Allowing websites to query for Gamepads' haptic capabilities might raise fingerprinting concerns.
+However, `navigator.getGamepads` method returns an empty list before a gamepad user gesture has been detected (https://www.w3.org/TR/gamepad/#getgamepads-method), which will not allow queries to be done before the user has interacted with the gamepad in the website.

 ## Alternative Solutions

 ### `canPlay` versus a new `GamepadHapticActuatorType` entry